fedora-infra/python-fedora/doc/service.rst

 Marshalling
 ===========
-All data should be encoded in json before being returned.
+All data should be encoded in JSON before being returned.
 This is normally taken care of automatically by TurboGears and simplejson.
 If you are returning non-builtin objects you may have to define an `__json__()`_ method.